ODIM-Project/ODIM/docs/README.md

 # License Service

-Resource Aggregator for ODIM offers `LicenseService` APIs to view and install the BMC server license on multiple systems.
+Resource Aggregator for ODIM offers `LicenseService` APIs to view and install licenses on multiple BMC servers.

 **Supported APIs**